-Piano – Jazz Camp Week 1, Jazz Camp Package
+Piano – Jazz Camp Week 2, Jazz Camp Package, Advanced Package

 ianist/composer Carmen Staaf is a burgeoning voice in the NYC and global music scenes.
 As Jim Macnie recently wrote in JazzTimes, Carmen Staaf fans are “a growth demographic”.
 Her deep rhythmic grounding, creative flexibility, and training in classical and jazz piano alike have led her to perform in a wide range of settings with some of the most influential musicians of our era.
 She is the pianist and Musical Director for Grammy-winning vocalist and NEA Jazz Master Dee Dee Bridgewater.
 A graduate of the Thelonious Monk Institute, her past major performances have included the Playboy Jazz Festival in a two-piano setting with the legendary Herbie Hancock and Wayne Shorter, Jazz at Lincoln Center with Wynton Marsalis and the Lincoln Center Jazz Orchestra, and solo piano the Kennedy Center alongside Kenny Barron, Fred Hersch and Joey Alexander.
 She has also been heard at the Village Vanguard, Blue Note, SFJazz and major jazz festivals around the world including the Newport, Monterey, Montreux, Panama, Dominican Republic, Litchfield, Saratoga, Ottawa and North Sea Jazz Festivals.